tekewin/used_cars/README.md

 ![log(price) histogram](used-cars-log-price-histogram.png)

-Development was done on Google CoLab and also locally on an Ububtu 24 LTS workstation.
+Development was done on Google CoLab and also locally on a Linux workstation.
 I ran more exhaustive grid searches with suggestions from OpenAI O1.
 The longer grid searches were run locally due to limited free resources on CoLab, but did not show significant improvements.

 ![most importance features](used-car-feature-importances.png)